Ori-Riaru/nix-configs/README.md

 # My NixOS Configuration

-These are my personal Nixos configurations.
+My personal Nixos configurations.
+They are not intended to be used by others however feel free to take parts for your own configuration.
+Most application have been styled to match my color scheme Neutral Dark.

-# Structure
+## Structure

 - `flake.nix`: Entrypoint for System and Home Manager configurations
 - `system` System configuration usable with `nh os switch`
-    - `common`: configurations shared across multiple system
+  - `common`: Configurations shared across multiple system
-        - `global`:  configurations shared across all systems
+    - `global`: Configurations shared across all systems
-        - `features`: optional configurations shared across some configurations
+    - `features`: Optional configurations shared across some systems
   - `lain`: Desktop PC Configuration
   - `shizuku`: Laptop Configuration
   - `fujin`: Server Configuration
     - `services`: Services hosted on this machine
 - `user/riaru`: home-manager configuration usable with `nh home switch`
   - `global`: home-manager configurations shared across all machines
-    - `programs`: optional programs installed and configured with home-manager
+  - `programs`: Optional programs installed and configured with home-manager
-- `packages`: custom packages for programs unavailable from nixpkgs
+- `packages`: Custom packages for programs unavailable from nixpkgs
-- `overlays`
+- `overlays`: Patches and version overrides for packages

-## Features
+## Features / Configurations / Themes

 - KDE / (karousel, krohnkite) / touchegg